FahadOS/dissertation/draftInterim.typ

 #pagebreak()

 = Technical Background
--> quick overview on memory addresses and registers then c, rust, c++ here. garbage collectors and performance
+-> quick overview on memory addresses and registers then C, Rust, C++ here. garbage collectors and performance

 == Evaluating Languages for Kernel Programming
 -> what do we need to go over for each contender, rule out garbage collected languages here.
--> need to address alternatives to speed, such as kernel panics, Common Vulnerabilities and Exposures. 'unsafe' :wa.
+-> need to address alternatives to speed, such as kernel panics, Common Vulnerabilities and Exposures. 'unsafe' .

 === Non-Deterministic Latency Problem